Zépiqueno Redmond: Aston Villa

-On 1 July 2025, following the expiry of his Feyenoord contract Redmond joined English Premier League club Aston Villa on a free transfer.
+On 1 July 2025, following the expiry of his Feyenoord contract Redmond joined English club Aston Villa on a free transfer.
 On 1 September 2025, Redmond moved to EFL League One club Huddersfield Town on a season-long loan.
 Redmond made his English Football League debut on 13 September 2025, scoring in a 3–1 defeat to Bradford City.
+In January, the two clubs mutually agreed to cancel the loan after Redmond played three games in all competitions.

+On 7 July 2026, Redmond joined Aston Villa's sister-club Annecy in Ligue 2 on a season-long loan.

 International career

 Born in the Netherlands, Redmond is of Surinamese descent.
 He is a youth international for the Netherlands, having made the final squad of the Netherlands U17 for the 2023 UEFA European Under-17 Championship.
 He was called up to the Netherlands U19s in 2024.
 On 30 May 2025, Redmond was included in the Dutch squad for the European Under-19 Championship by head coach Peter van der Veen.
 At the tournament in Romania, he made two appearances and scored two goals in the group game England.
 The Netherlands eventually won the tournament for the first time.